 Within a single page, CSS Regions allows web developers to develop complex content layouts equivalent to what might be seen in a magazine or newspaper, where multiple regions of the same flow of content (text, related pictures, video, and so on) are shaped around unrelated content elements, such as alternate stories or advertisements.

-For more detailed information about CSS Regions, see CSS Regions.
+For more detailed info, see CSS Regions.

 3-D transforms

 Internet Explorer 10 adds support for CSS3 3-D transforms to the existing support for 2-D transforms introduced in Internet Explorer 9.
 Transforms enable translation, rotation, and scaling of elements in 2-D and 3-D space without the need for a plug-in.
-Plus, because support for 2-D and 3-D transforms is built into the browser, web developers can take advantage of the speed improvements provided by hardware acceleration with no extra work.
+Plus, because support for 2-D and 3-D transforms is built into the browser, you can take advantage of the speed improvements provided by hardware acceleration with no extra work.
 CSS3 3-D transforms are defined by the W3C in the CSS 3D Transforms Module Level 3 specification.

-For more detailed information about CSS3 3-D transforms, see 3-D transforms.
+For more detailed info, see 3-D transforms.

 Animations

-Internet Explorer 10 supports CSS3 Animations, as defined in the in the CSS Animations Module Level 3 specification.
-CSS3 Animations enable developers to create visually appealing rich applications with smooth, fluid, animated experiences, all while taking advantage of Internet Explorer 10’s built-in hardware acceleration.
+Internet Explorer 10 supports CSS3 Animations, as defined in the CSS Animations Module Level 3 specification.
+CSS3 Animations enable developers to create visually appealing apps with smooth, fluid, animated experiences, all while taking advantage of the built-in hardware acceleration in Internet Explorer 10.

 CSS animations are similar to CSS transitions in that they animate elements as they change position, size, color, and opacity; and as they rotate, scale, translate, and so on.
 And just as you can with transitions, you can specify timing functions to control the rate of progression of an animation.

 However, with CSS3 Animations, you can also use keyframes, which specify the values for the animating properties at various points during the animation.
 This way, you can define the behavior of an animation not only at the beginning and end of the animation, but in between as well.
-Animations can also have iterations and reverse-direction capability, and can be given the ability to pause and resume.
+Animations can also have iterations and reverse-direction capability, and can be made to pause and resume.

-For more detailed information about CSS3 animations, see Animations.
+For more detailed info, see Animations.

 Fonts